 Call the Law Offices of H. William Edgar for More Answers

 Cases involving California divorce law, prenuptial and postnuptial agreements, spousal and child support, and property division are rarely simple.
 As you can see from the information provided above, these are not easy matters to resolve and they do contain exceptions.
-Even the exceptions—such as the example given of a wife's disability superseding the alimony agreements in a prenup—contain factual disputes where a skilled divorce attorney in Southern California can limit exposure.
+Even the exceptions—such as the example given of a wife's disability superseding the alimony agreements in a prenup—contain factual disputes where a skilled divorce attorney can limit exposure.